Azuresnow/IE2-Triangle/README.md

 2. When you run the command './mutation.sh', you will find a log file ```mutation_output.log``` generated in the directory ```./test_suit```.
 Check the log file for generated mutants or error messages.
 3. The mutant detection ratio should be approximately **75%** and above.

 NB: python.exe command works for windows system.
-Use only python if you are working on a UNIX system.
+Use only python if you are working onpy a UNIX system.

 ### Mutation Tool